Showing posts with label Miscellaneous. Show all posts

 So, I wanted a way to celebrate this New Year, but I wasn’t sure how.
 Then, my iPhone suggested something called Gemini.
 Apparently, it can create an image that you describe.
 That sounded strange to me, but I thought, "Why not give it a try?"
 Even so, I assumed it would be terrible and that I’d uninstall the app!

 After having a play, most of the generated images were (at best) hit-or-miss.
-And if you asked to include the text "Atari ST," it often produced a computer that's a bizarre mix of an older 8-bit Atari mashed up with bits of the ST. The results were, to put it mildly, disappointing.
+And if you asked to include the text "Atari ST," it often produced a computer that was a bizarre mix of an older 8-bit Atari and bits of the ST. The results were, to put it mildly, disappointing.
 That said, a few images turned out surprisingly well, like the house in my Christmas post.
 Honestly, did you really think I could draw that myself? lol

 "AtariCrypt" was often nigh on impossible without resorting to capitals.
 Very odd.